The Sound of Things Falling: Publication

 El ruido de las cosas al caer was published in Spanish in 2011.
 It was subsequently translated into English by Anne McLean and published by Riverhead Books in 2013.

 Reception

 Writing for The New York Times, Edmund White called The Sound of Things Falling a "gripping novel, absorbing right to the end".
 He described it as a "brilliant" work featuring "the bitter poetry of Bogotá and the hushed intensity of young married love" and "well imagined, original and rounded" characters.
 Also writing for The New York Times, Dwight Garner remarks "Vásquez is an estimable writer.
 His prose ... is literate and dignified."
-He said that parts the book "quickens beautifully and sweeps us aloft" but at other times it is "remote, portentous, burped shut".
+He said that parts of the book "quickens beautifully and sweeps us aloft" but at other times it is "remote, portentous, burped shut".
 He blamed translation for some awkward metaphors and said Vásquez is a talented writer but "sometimes seems more interested in poetic generalities than in squirming people."